-If you are looking for a simple clear glaze recipe, you are in the right place.
-Also called a fruit mirror glaze is perfect for glazing a fruit flan, fruit tarts, and fruit pizza.
+Here is a simple, clear glaze recipe.
+Also called a fruit mirror glaze or clear sugar glaze, it is perfect for glazing fruit tarts, cakes, flan, and pizza.

 Ingredients